pikatchu/closedsource/book/0040-the_voices.md

 Inside.

-A distant, robotic conversation—but he wasn’t hearing it with his ears.
+A distant, robotic conversation—but he wasn't hearing it with his ears.

 It was inside his mind.